Boo Bread Pudding

 Transfer to a wire rack and cool for 5 minutes before slicing.

-Sprinkle with confectioners' sugar as desired.
+Sprinkle with confectioners' sugar or a dollop of whipped cream or ice cream, as desired.

 Why do mummies make good spies?